JuarezCulau/MABA/Docs/Graphical_Interface.md

 Once you have chosen the model, it's time to select the video(s) you want to analyze.
 You have the following options:

-**Single Analysis**: If you want to analyze a single video, use the left button to select the video file.
-**Multi-Analysis**: If you have a folder containing multiple videos that you want to analyze, use the right button to select the folder.
+**Single Analysis**: If you want to analyze a single video, use the left button to select the video file.- **Multi-Analysis**: If you have a folder containing multiple videos that you want to analyze, use the right button to select the folder.-

 # Step 3: Selecting the Analysis Folder